khasimShaikh/OnlineExamResults/README.md

 Feel free to fork this repo, improve it and submit pull requests.
 If you make improvements, please update the README accordingly and attribute your changes.

 🙋 Contact
-For any questions, feel free to raise an issue or contact the author: khasimShaikh.
+For any questions, feel free to raise an issue or contact the author: khasimShaik.
 Thank you for checking out OnlineExamResults!
 I hope this project helps make exam result systems more secure, transparent and trustworthy.